 Our director, Professor John Gallacher, is an expert on topics including dementia and Alzheimer's disease, brain health, and the use of big data in medical research.
 He is happy to speak to media outlets in the UK and internationally about his areas of expertise.

 John has been quoted in the Times on alcohol intake, the Sunday Times on puzzles and dementia risk, and the Daily Mail on statin use and a potential blood test for Alzheimer's.
 He recently appeared on the Economist podcast to discuss the licensing of aducanumab, a new drug for Alzheimer's disease.

-For media enquiries about DPUK, or for help in sourcing an expert on a particular aspect of dementia or dementia research, please contact communications manager Stuart Gillespie.
+For media enquiries about DPUK, or for help in sourcing an expert on a particular aspect of dementia or dementia research, please contact Communications Manager Rod Macrae.

-For logos and a copy of DPUK's branding guidelines, please contact communications manager Stuart Gillespie.
+For logos and a copy of DPUK's branding guidelines, please please contact Communications Manager Rod Macrae.

 Fast facts about dementia

 - Dementia and Alzheimer's are not the same thing: dementia is caused by a range of factors and conditions, including Alzheimer's disease (the most common form of dementia).

 - Dementia is a set of symptoms including memory loss and other thinking difficulties that are severe enough to disrupt daily functioning.

 - There are currently an estimated 850,000 people living with dementia in the UK.
 This is expected to rise to 1 million by 2025 and 2 million by 2050.

 - Dementia is a progressive condition with no cure, although there are treatments that target the symptoms to slow the rate of cognitive decline.